-Budgeted cost: £ 96,000 (approx.)
+Budgeted cost: £ 200,000 (approx.)

 Activity Evidence that supports this approach Challenge number(s) addressed Parents' evenings will be held in the community in order to engage with families who find it difficult to come to school.
-In 2023-24 we will experiment with reducing the number of separate parent events, but increasing the length of those that we have.
 Attendance at parents' evenings is traditionally below 50% at CoDA.
 We plan to regularly hold event for parents that are more convenient for them to get to, using family support workers employed by the NCAT.
 1,3,4,5 Breakfast club.
-Contribution to the subsidy of breakfasts for pupils down to 20p Per pupil per day.
+Contribution to the subsidy of breakfasts for pupils down to 20p per pupil per day.
 Breakfast club is well attended, but to improve the educational impact we need to make it easier for pupils to access the resources they need to study out of school hours.
-2,3,4,5

-Funding 24 Y9 eligible pupils to go on an Outward Bounds course.
-Pupils will work on improving their self- esteem, raising their aspirations and increasing their engagement in learning.
+2,3,4,5 Contribution of funds to subsidise the cost of a trip to France organised by the MFL department.
+Pupils will work on improving their self- esteem, raising their aspirations and increasing their engagement in learning as well as being provided with the life experience provided by foreign travel.
 3 Improve access to careers information to Students in KS3.
 Pupils achieve better when they have a clear idea that they are working towards something.
 As a school, we are currently above the national average in all 8 of the Gatsby benchmarks, and we continually strive for innovative ways to improve on this.
 2,3 Contribution to the cost of staffing singing sessions and the school choir.
 The choir and singing sessions provide a therapeutic and enriching element to the school day for many students, who find this form of expression beneficial to their well-being.
 We aim to provide that opportunity as part of our graduated response of support.
 3 50% contribution to the cost of PE tops for all students.
 In order to reduce the amount spent on PE kit that students are reluctant to borrow, in times when parents are struggling to meet the needs of purchasing expensive sportswear for their children, we will reduce that burden by supplying standardised kit to students to allow them to participate in PE lessons.
 1,3,5 Contribution to the cost of materials in Design and Innovation, especially cooking ingredients.
-Increasingly parents are unable to provide students with the ingredients to participate in cooking in school, which is stretching the D&I budget beyond its limits.
-We will use PP funding to support pupils without the means to provide ingredients for themselves to learn vital life skills in school through the participation in cooking lessons.
-1,3,5 Individual support made available for PP pupils on a case by case basis.
-Changes for 2023-23 include support to buy PE kit and temporary bus tickets to those most in need.
-Examples could include purchasing reader pens, e-readers, trips and visits or experience days provided by external agencies when particular learning needs are identified.
-1,2,3,4,5
+Increasingly parents are unable to provide students with the ingredients to participate in cooking in school, which is stretching the D&I budget beyond its 1,3,5